REVIEW: All I want for Christmas is....a Lumie® Vitamin L SAD light

 One week later after using a Lumie® Vitamin L SAD light every morning for half an hour, I genuinely felt more alive and....brand new!
 That spark, that lust for life I usually only feel in spring and summer, suddenly came rushing back baby!

 I genuinely wasn’t expecting such a a dramatic difference.
-Even my colleagues noticed a difference and some of them are very sceptical people….although maybe everyone seems like a sceptical next to an optimistic olive like me.
+Even my colleagues noticed a difference in themselves and some of them are very sceptical people….although maybe everyone seems like a sceptical next to an optimistic olive like me.

-If you’re missing the sunshine like myself and Fiona Melita-Robson (my cat), I can't recommend the Lumie® Vitamin L light enough and it's now become part of my morning routine.
-I’ve been using it for 30 minutes each day at home and at the office as soon as I logon to start work, I just have it on my desk and it’s making ng through the darker months so much easier.
+If you’re missing the sunshine like myself and Fiona Melita-Robson (my furbaby), I genuinely can't recommend the Lumie® Vitamin L light enough huns.
+It's now become part of my morning routine.
+I’ve been using it for 30 minutes each morning basically as soon as I wake up at home, even on the weekends when I'm not working.
+I take it into the office too and as soon as I'm all set up at my desk, I just have it on my desk and it’s making working through the darker months so much easier and my colleague's appreciate it too.

+Oh also, the Bodyclock™ Glow 150 looks amazing as does the Lumie® Halo and Lumie® TASK (I'd loveee the Golden Yellow one).
 Lumie also offer a 45-day trial, so you can try a Lumie light yourself and make sure it’s right for you and if not, they’ll give you a full refund.
 Truly a win-win.